webpy/webpy.github.com/cookbook/testing_with_paste_and_nose.md

     ./test
         test_code.py

 Most of the code example above should be fairly self-explanatory.
+From our main module, code, we import app, which is defined in the usual way:

+    app = web.application(urls, globals())

+To set up the test, we pass its wsgifunc() to Paste's TestApp, as you have already seen in the example.

+    app = TestApp(app.wsgifunc(*middleware))

-From our main module, code, we import app, and then pass its wsgifunc() to Paste's TestApp. assert_equal() is provided by nose's utils, and works just like unittest's assertEqual().
+assert_equal() is one of the methods provided by nose's utils, and works just like unittest's assertEqual().

 ## Setting Up the Test Environment